 Let’s talk about how to use these different tactics to stand out from the crowd:

 Writing a press release usually seems like a piece of cake at the start.
-However, if you want to write a press release which journalists will read, then there are a few things you must do.
+However, if you want to write a press release that journalists will read, then there are a few things you must do.

 Firstly, you need a concise but catchy headline.
 Secondly, you need to use the inverted pyramid structure to present your news.
 If you introduce the most important information first, then you will be able to capture and retain a journalist’s attention.
 Finally, you should end your press release with a call to action and include contact details so that an interested journalist can reach you.